Robust Tests of Model Incompleteness in the Presence of Nuisance Parameters: Testing Hypotheses

 Let $\Delta_{Y|X}$ denote the set of conditional distributions of $Y$ given $X$.
 For each $\theta=(\beta',\delta')'$, an incomplete model admits the following set of conditional distributions:

-Here, the conditional distribution $p(\cdot|x,u)$ represents the unknown \emph{selection mechanism} according to which an outcome gets selected from $G(u|x;\theta)$.
+The conditional distribution $\eta(\cdot|x,u)$ represents the unknown \emph{selection mechanism} according to which an outcome gets selected from $G(u|x;\theta)$.
 Reflecting the lack of understanding of the selection, we allow any law supported on $G(u|x;\theta)$.
 Consequently, the model can admit (infinitely) many likelihood functions for a given $\theta$.
 Let $\mu$ be the counting measure on $\mathcal Y.$ For each $\theta$, define

 This set collects all (conditional) densities compatible with a given $\theta$.
 In the case of discrete games (Examples \ref{ex:ci_game}), this set contains all densities of equilibrium outcomes that are compatible with the game's description.
 Similarly, in the context of panel discrete choice (Example \ref{ex:paneldc}), this set collects all densities of individual choices consistent with arbitrary specifications of the initial condition.
-We may think each element in $\mathfrak q_\theta$ is indexed by the unknown selection mechanism.
 Observe that $\mathfrak q_\theta$ reduces to a singleton set $\{q_\theta\}$ if the model is complete, in which case $q_\theta=dQ_\theta/d\mu$ with $Q_\theta(A|x)=\int 1\{g(u|x;\theta)\in A\}dF_\theta(u)$.

 While the multiplicity of likelihood functions may appear challenging, $\mathfrak q_\theta$ can be simplified, and this property also simplifies our tests.
 By Artstein's inequality, we may rewrite $\mathfrak q_\theta$ as follows \citep[see e.g.][]{galichon2011set,molinari2020microeconometrics}: